 \subsection{Novel Contributions}

-To overcome the above challenges, we make the following key contributions, which are also summarized in Fig.~\ref{fig:contribution}. \begin{itemize}[leftmargin=*] \item \textbf{Benchmark Dataset:} We introduce \textit{QHackBench}, the first curated dataset of PennyLane coding challenges from QHack 2023-2024, specifically designed to evaluate LLM performance in quantum programming. \item \textbf{Baseline Evaluation Agent Fraemwork:} We propose a structured evaluation framework, which includesiteratively refines LLM-generated quantum code using automated execution, self-reasoning, and debugging feedback with an extra feature support of modern agent technologies such as RAG and multi-agent support. \item \textbf{Comprehensive baseline Evaluation:} We systematically compare LLMs with a variety of configurations, assessing the impact of different features on quantum code correctness and execution success. \end{itemize}
+To overcome the above challenges, we make the following key contributions, which are also summarized in Fig.~\ref{fig:contribution}. \begin{itemize}[leftmargin=*] \item \textbf{Benchmark Dataset:} We introduce \textit{QHackBench}, the first curated dataset of PennyLane coding challenges from QHack 2023-2024, specifically designed to evaluate LLM performance in quantum programming. \item \textbf{Baseline Evaluation Agent Framework:} We propose a structured evaluation framework that iteratively refines LLM-generated quantum code through automated execution, self-reasoning, and debugging feedback, while incorporating modern agent technologies such as RAG and multi-agent systems. \item \textbf{Comprehensive baseline Evaluation:} We systematically compare LLMs with various configurations, assessing the impact of different features on quantum code correctness and execution success. \end{itemize}